-In a previous article we discussed the basics of guitar tablature, which will help us tremendously while learning solos.
+In a previous article we discussed the basics of guitar tablature and the most used guitar scales, which will help us tremendously while learning solos.
 Often when you want to learn a solo to a song you will likely be using tabs.
 However, since the tabs have limited info, we must listen to the song repeatedly while learning the solo.
 In this tutorial we are going to present 6 easy guitar solos that beginner guitar players can learn to play.

 - Wonderful Tonight Guitar Solo - Eric Clapton